 It’s important to start an article entitled ‘Performing under Pressure’ by clarifying the key terms.
 What do we mean by both performing and pressure?

-Performing should include both the preparation and competitive sides of the equation.
+Performing really includes both the preparation and competitive sides of the equation.
 This is important because in many sports the word performing gets mostly used as a synonym for competing.
 For example, in a post-match press conference, a coach may say that she was happy with the performance.
 Or that the performance wasn’t quite what they were looking for.
 The issue with using the term performance as a synonym for on-the-day competitive outcomes is that it forgets about the performance element of preparation.
-As you’ll see from below it is actually what do you do in preparation that ultimately allows us to perform better under pressure.
+As you’ll see below it is actually what you do in preparation that ultimately allows us to perform better under pressure.

 In the interest of accuracy and objectivity here is the Cambridge Dictionary definition of the word performance.
 In summary, “how well a person, machine, etc. does a piece of work or an activity”.

 So What About This Thing Called Pressure?

 In my work as a sport psychologist, I often simplify and separate everything into thoughts feelings, and actions.
 Those who are familiar with my particular style will know that I am a big believer in predominantly learning to accept thoughts and feelings whilst still committing to our actions.
 When breaking down the human experience like this it can be useful to try and consider if pressure is more of an emotion or a thought or a combination.

 For most performers, it will be a combination of thoughts and feelings.
 Consider the typical signs of experiencing extreme pressure.
 In terms of emotions tensing up, tightening of the muscles and nerves might be common.
 The thoughts that often present themselves when pressure is experienced are often predictive and negative.
 For example, cognitions such as “what if I mess up today” or “I just know I am going to play badly”.